planetscale/planetscale_rails/README.md

-rake psdb:migrate                    # Migrate the database for current environment rake psdb:rollback                   # Rollback primary database for current environment rake psdb:schema:load                # Load the current schema into the database rake psdb:setup_pscale               # Setup a proxy to connect to PlanetScale
+rake psdb:migrate                    # Migrate the database for current environment rake psdb:rollback                   # Rollback primary database for current environment rake psdb:schema:load                # Load the current schema into the database
 ```

 ## Installation